 There are limited ATM facilities.
 Some credit cards are accepted in major hotels in Bamako.
 Credit cards are accepted only rarely outside Bamako.
 Ensure you have sufficient cash to meet your needs.

 Safety and security

-A State of Emergency was introduced in April 2016 and has been extended until 31 October 2017.
-Expect a robust security presence including police patrols and possible police security checks on restaurants and hotels.
-There are likely to be more vehicle and personal security checks during this period.
-When visiting Mali, always take heightened security precautions.
+A State of Emergency was introduced in April 2016 and has been extended until 31 October 2018.
+Expect a robust security presence including police patrols, vehicle and personal security checks and possible police security checks on restaurants and hotels.

 Recent terrorist incidents include:

 - In August 2017, a UN peacekeeper and a Malian soldier were killed after gunmen opened fire on a patrol in Douentza.
 Seven people, including five Malian security guards, a civilian and a gendarme, were killed in a separate attack on a UN base in Timbuktu.

 - In June 2017, five people were killed in an attack on a tourist resort east of Bamako and three UN peacekeepers were killed in an attack on a UN base in Kidal.

 - In May 2017, seven Malian soldiers were killed and seven others were wounded in an attack on a military position in Almoustrat and a person was killed and nine peacekeepers were injured in an attack on a UN base at Timbuktu airport.